KBNLresearch/ipmlab/doc/setupGuide.md

 Getting Ipmlab up running requires a number of installation and configuration steps:

-1. Add user to "disk" group (Linux only)
+1. Add user to "disk" group
-1. Install Tkinter if it is not installed already (Linux only)
+1. Install Tkinter if it is not installed already
 1. Install dfxml_python
 1. Install either ddrescue, or the [Aaru Data Preservation Suite](https://www.aaru.app/) software (and configure it), or both (note: Aaru is not working as of yet!).
 1. Install Ipmlab